gianluca-nitti/java-expr-eval/README.md

 * Support for functions, that can be built-in (like basic trigonometry, logarithms, square root) or user-defined in a context as expression with parameters.
 * Functions support overloading (e.g. you can define two different functions with the same name but different number of arguments in the same context).
 * Functions and variables can be defined as readonly to prevent them to be modified in the context.
+* Support for localization: UI messages emitted by the library (step logging, errors, etc.) can be customized (see below).

 # CLI tool features
 * Supports reading input from command line arguments, files and stdin, and writing output to stdout or files (see -h or --help for details).